Rapid Building Assessment Placarding System

 Once an owner has the required evidence, they should contact the territorial authority, who will reassess the placard status.
 In instances where there is widespread damage, a reassessment of a placard may take some time, although territorial authorities should prioritise the reassessment of red placards.

-Changing/removing a Red Placard
+Changing/removing a red placard

-The Territorial Authority will, if appropriate, issue authorisation to access the building.
+The territorial authority will, if appropriate, issue authorisation to access the building.
 In some cases, access may be refused, for instance due to a high risk to life safety.

-The engineer will provide advice on building usability and options to address any damage, eg repair or demolition.
+In the case of a red placard, it is likely that a detailed evaluation will need to be undertaken, usually by a structural or geotechnical engineer, who can provide advice on building usability and options to address any damage, eg repair or demolition.

 Owners may need to carry out urgent repairs during an emergency period when it is not possible to process building consent applications.
 These repairs often involve building work that in normal times would require a building consent.
-If there is urgent work that needs to be done, the homeowner should contact their insurer and Territorial Authority before proceeding.
+If there is urgent work that needs to be done, the homeowner should contact their insurer and territorial authority before proceeding.

 Changing/removing a yellow placard